Clear Path for the Advancement in Leadership

 This program is intended for leaders who currently possess a Preliminary Administrative Services Credential or an Administrative Services Certificate of Eligibility.
 Applicants must also be currently employed or have accepted a position in a school district in Alameda County necessitating an administrative credential.

-After completion of CPAL program participants must commit to working in districts in need of support in the Bay Area
+After completion of CPAL participants must commit to working in districts in need of support in the Bay Area.

 State Requirements